Fusion systems with Benson-Solomon components: Preliminaries

-We use entirely analogous terminology for the class of known simple, quasisimple, almost simple, and almost quasisimple $2$-fusion systems, respectively.
+We use analogous terminology for the class of known simple, quasisimple, almost simple, and almost quasisimple $2$-fusion systems, respectively.
 The class of \emph{known simple $2$-fusion systems} consists of the fusion systems of simple groups whose $2$-fusion systems are simple, together with the Benson-Solomon fusion systems.
-As was shown in \cite{Aschbacher2FASG}, the only simple groups whose $2$-fusion systems fail to be simple are the \emph{Goldschmidt groups}, namely the finite simple groups which have a nontrivial strongly closed abelian $2$-subgroup.
+As was shown in \cite[Theorem~5.6.18]{AschbacherQFP}, the simple groups whose $2$-fusion systems fail to be simple are precisely the \emph{Goldschmidt groups}, namely the finite simple groups which have a nontrivial strongly closed abelian $2$-subgroup.
 By a result of Goldschmidt, a Goldschmidt group is either a group of Lie type in characteristic $2$ of Lie rank $1$, or has abelian Sylow $2$-subgroups.
-The subclass $\Chev[\larg]$ of the class of known quasisimple $2$-fusion systems consists of those quasisimple $2$-fusion systems which are the fusion systems of the members of $\Chev^*(p)$, aside from a small list of exclusions outlined in Definition~1.1 of \cite{AschbacherWT}.
-In particular, the $2$-fusion system of $\Spin_7(q)$ for each odd prime power $q$ lies in $\Chev[\larg]$.
+For example, $\Omega_7(q)$ is not a Goldschmidt group, so its $2$-fusion system is simple for any odd prime power $q$.

+In the proof of Walter's Theorem, and in Section~\ref{S:general} below, the $2$-fusion systems of a certain subclass of $\Chev^*(p)$ consisting of ``large'' groups play an important role.